 I would like you to think of this class as a community of geneticists where we are all helping each other grow.
 We have a rich diversity of students and IAs.
 Engaging with these individuals in groups, office hours, lectures, and in study groups can capitalize on this diversity can enhance your learning in ways you might not even realize.
-Therefore, I have tried to build in places where you will be invited to engage with your fellow students, meet your fellow students, and set up study groups.
-Some of you might find such engagement difficult at first and sometimes this engagement is optional.
+Therefore, I have tried to build in places where you will be invited to engage with your fellow students in groups or pairs, meet your fellow students, and set up study groups.
+Doing this remotely for the first part of the quarter may be admittedly more difficult, but certainly not impossible.
+Some of you might find such engagement difficult at first and generally this engagement is optional.
 However, it becomes easier with practice so I encourage you to make the most of these opportunities!
 Also, if you go on to have a career that involves biology in some way, for example as a researcher, healthcare professional, medical science liaison, or drug developer, you will spend a great deal of your time communicating science.
 By interacting with others verbally and composing your ideas in writing, you can practice the communication and leadership skills you will need in such careers.